 It goes without saying that our world is the only one we have but the benefits of being in nature are boundless.
 From the clean air and water to the mood it puts you in to have green living things all around you, Nature is good for your body and soul.

 I grew so much and had such a clearer head being on that mountain.

 The main concern I had with growing old was that I would complain about everything and be a huge pain in the butt to everyone around me.
 I kind of realized, through many conversations, that the people who displayed these traits were always that way or choose to let life get them down.
 So I have high hopes now that I will be me, but with white hair.

 That I really want to live in Costa Rica

 One of the reasons I wanted to work in Costa Rica for two months was to see if I would enjoy actually living in Costa Rica.
 I love it.
 We might miss some conveniences from the United States but I love everything about Costa Rica.
 The weather, the people, the way of life… everything.
 The tradeoff is minimal in comparison to what you receive.

 If you seek to understand almost before you seek to be understood it would help the world.
 If everyone was to do that I imagine the number of conflicts would be small.

 Focus on solutions and not the problem

 You can achieve your dreams much faster if you don’t dwell on the problems.
-Not that you shouldn’t give them any consideration but just where you should the majority of your time into should be the solution.
+Not that you shouldn’t give them any consideration but where you should the majority of your time should be the solution.